UraeusOudjat/Board/README.md

 # Board
-This library can create a board game with many specifics parameter
+This library create a board with JAVAFX windows display.

-WIP
+You can specify the design of any cell and every action like move an element from cell to another etc...

-I will add some documentation later
+Work in progress